Auto-Saharan Companies

 The Auto-Saharan Companies (Compagnie Auto-Avio-Sahariane) were Italian military units specialised in long range patrols of the Sahara Desert.
+Companies were formed around expert soldiers (called "Arditi Camionettisti"), riding AB 41 armored cars and FIAT and Lancia light trucks customized to operate in the desert.
 The units operated from the late 1930s to the Italian surrender in 1943.

 History

-The Saharan companies were first formed in 1923 with the purpose of patrolling the space among the Italian forts in the Libyan Sahara desert in Italian Libya.
-In 1938 the five existent companies were reorganized as motorized units with their own aerial support.
+The Saharan companies were first formed in 1923 by a conversion of dromedary mounted troops, Méhariste, to patrol between the Italian forts in the Libyan Sahara desert in Italian Libya.
+These units were formed with mixed Italian and Libyan personnel.
+In 1938 the five existing companies were reorganized as motorized units with their own aerial support.
 The companies received new off-road vehicles and a light aircraft section (manned by Regia Aeronautica personnel).
 In March 1941 five new Compagnie Sahariane were formed.

 Two aircraft sections (Sezioni Aeroplani) were formed in order to operate together with the Saharan companies.
 Each section had four planes for reconnaissance and liaison, the most effective of which was the twin engined Caproni Ca.309 Ghibli.

-In concept, the Auto-Saharan Company was similar to the British Long Range Desert Group (LRDG) which was created (as a partial copy) in 1940, except that the Company also had the support of its own air arm to assist in long range reconnaissance and ground attack.
+In concept, the Auto-Saharan Company was similar to the British Long Range Desert Group (LRDG) which was created (as a partial copy) in 1940, except that the company also had the support of its own air arm to assist in long range reconnaissance and ground attack.

+During the North African Campaign the Auto-Saharan Companies were tasked to conduct reconnaissance.
+The number of active companies varied from three and five during the war, and each company was equipped with 20 to 30 vehicles and three Caproni Ca.309 Ghibli light aircraft for reconnaissance.

-On January 31, 1941, the British LRDG were encountered near the oasis of Kufra, in southeastern Italian Libya.
-The British were intercepted by the Compagnia Autosahariana di Cufra in the Gebel Sherif valley.
-The LRDG had one man killed and three men captured, including Major Clayton, and three trucks destroyed during the battle.
-The Italians losses were five killed and three wounded, and one truck was abandoned.
+In 1940, at the beginning of the war, these companies were part of the Maletti Group but located at the oasis of Kufra, in southeastern Italian Libya.
+On January 31, 1941, the British LRDG were intercepted by the Compagnia Autosahariana di Cufra in the Gebel Sherif valley.

+In this victorious skirmish British members of the Long Range Desert Group (LRDG) suffered one man killed and two taken prisoner, included Major Clayton, and the loss of three desert vehicles.
+The Italians suffered three killed and three injured.
+The remaining four British soldiers fled through the Libyan desert to the Nile.
+Major Clayton was conferred a Distinguished Service Order.

-The "Auto-avio-Sahariane Compagnie" fought against the LRDG in 1941 and 1942, but their activity was reduced because of lack of gasoline.
-Under Del Pozzo leadership these units made an incursion inside Egypt and in November 1942 defeated the British raiders in two small skirmishes.
-After El Alamein they lost their Libyan troops, but they were enlarged to 5000 men (all Italians) in Tunisia as "Raggruppamento Sahariano" under the orders of General Alberto Mannerini.
+The Compagnie Auto-avio sahariane continued their confrontations with the LRDG in 1941 and 1942, but their activity was reduced because of lack of gasoline.
+Under Dal Pozzo leadership these units made an incursion inside Egypt and in November 1942 defeated the British raiders in two small skirmishes.
+After El Alamein they lost their Libyan troops, but they were enlarged to 5000 men (all Italians) in Tunisia as Saharian Group ("Raggruppamento Sahariano") under the orders of General Alberto Mannerini.

 The Mannerini Raggruppamento fought hard in the area of Mareth and Sfax (Battle of the Mareth Line), until the final Italian surrender in Africa in May 1943.